TheSylence/VsValidate/README.md

 You can specify the `--verbose` switch to enable verbose logging to stdout or `--silent` to suppress all output.

 ## Configuration
-Configurations are stored in simply YAML files and are easily editable.
+Configurations are stored in simple YAML files and are easily editable.

 Sample configuration:
 ```yml